carla58-58/Library_management_system/readme.txt

 👉 **Responsive Design*: Optimized for desktops, tablets, and mobile devices

-## <a name="quick-start">🤸 Quick Start</a>
+🤸 Quick Start

 Ready to run the app locally or explore the code?
 Here’s how you can get started:

-**Prerequisites**
+-Prerequisites:

-- Python 3.x
+   Python 3.x
-- Django
+   Django
-- Git
+   Git

-**Installation**
+-Installation:

-- Clone the repository:
+*Clone the repository:
 git clone <repository-url>

-- Create a virtual environment and activate it: python3 -m venv env source env/bin/activate # On Windows: env\Scripts\activate
+*Create a virtual environment and activate it: python3 -m venv env source env/bin/activate # On Windows: env\Scripts\activate

-- Install dependencies:
+*Install dependencies:
 pip install -r requirements.txt

-- Apply migrations to set up the database: python manage.py migrate
+*Apply migrations to set up the database: python manage.py migrate

-- Create a superuser for admin access: python manage.py createsuperuser
+*Create a superuser for admin access: python manage.py createsuperuser

-**Running the Project**
+-Running the Project:

-- Run the development server:
+*Run the development server:
 python manage.py runserver

 Open [http://localhost:8000] in your browser to view the app.